Day 1: St Jean Pied-de-Port to Roncesvalles

 Onward!
 Upward!
 God help us! – author unknown

-My goal was to get on the Camino trail at 7:30 am, just before sunrise, knowing the path would be guided by the town’s lights or the use of my headlamp.
+My goal was to get on the Camino trail at 7:30 a.m., just before sunrise, knowing the path would be guided by the town’s lights or the use of my headlamp.
 However, after grabbing my sandwich from the hotel frig and checking out, it took forever since my credit card wouldn’t work with their portable system.
 Thank God for my backup credit card!
-I then try to figure out to best adjust my pack, and FINALLY began my legendary walk at 8:00 am.
+I then try to figure out how to best adjust my pack, and FINALLY began my legendary walk at 8:00 am.
 Not too bad!
 My emotions are running high and the adrenaline is pumping as I walk down the main street of St. Jean Pied-de-Port, along the path I scoped out yesterday.
 On the way, I see many fellow pilgrims also gathering and beginning their month-long journey.
 The energy was alive!
-I also notice the Pilgrim’s Office is jammed packed, and I pat myself on the back for checking in yesterday during off-peak hours.
+I also notice the Pilgrim’s Office is jam-packed, and I pat myself on the back for checking in yesterday during off-peak hours.

 As I meander down the cobblestone pathway, I attempt to adjust my walking poles, based on the mini-tutorial the sales clerk offered me back home at the Hiking Shack, and the YouTube videos I watched last night.
 I’m known as the “Gadget Girl,” for I am pretty smart with gadgets, but for the life of me, I could not twist the poles into a locked state as they fell apart in my hands.
 I could feel the panic flooding through me!
 Suddenly, the voice inside, the one with no fear or ego shouted, “Ask someone!”
-I look to my left I immediately find a couple with trekking poles, thus assume they could help out.
+I look to my left I immediately find a couple with trekking poles, thus assuming they could help out.
 Of course, they do not speak English, but after acting out my best effort of charades, the husband realizes the assistance I am seeking.
-He quickly pulls apart my poles, shows me the main element had gotten too loose (probably by me twisting the wrong way), tightens the element and…voila…the poles lock in place!
-I stand there in deep relief and I thank them in every language I could muster.
+He quickly pulls apart my poles, shows me the main element had gotten too loose (probably by me twisting the wrong way), tightens the element, and…voila…the poles lock in place!
+I stand there in deep relief and I thank them in every language I can muster.
 “Merci” finally did the trick.

 LESSON (Camino Gear): I now know that I should test out my equipment at home, before my trip, including how to pack my backpack, and adjust my hiking poles.
 My morning probably would have gone a bit smoother had I done so.